ZestyTechnology/zesty-docs/docs/nimble/nimblev2/assembly.rst

     :width: 300px

 * Place the bearing into the space of the breech.
-* Insert breech pin through breech body and bearing as shown in diagram.
+* Insert breech pin through breech body and bearing from the same side shown in diagram.

 Attach the mount on the printer